High Sensitive Thiols Detection using a Gold Working Electrode

 - Highly sensitive with 1 fmol detection limit for GSH and 0.5 fmol for -SH compounds

-The detection limit with this methodology is 1 fmol for GSH and 0.5 fmol for Cys at the conditions set when using Eicompak SC-3ODS column.
-Thiols (i.e. Cys, GSH, Glu-Cys, Cys-Gly and Hcys) as well as ascorbic acid can be analyzed using this procedure.
+The detection limit with this methodology is 1 fmol for GSH and 0.5 fmol for Cys at the conditions set when using the Eicompak SC-3ODS column.
+Thiols (i.e. Cys, GSH, Glu-Cys, Cys-Gly, and HCYS) as well as ascorbic acid can be analyzed using this procedure.

 |Column||Eicom SC-3ODS (3.0 ID x 100 mm)|

 |M.P. flow rate||400 μl/min|

 |Working electrode||Eicom WE-AU|

 |Mobile Phase||99% 0.1 M Sodium phosphate buffer (pH2.5), 1% MeOH and 50 mg/L Sodium Octanesulfonate (SOS), 5 mg/L EDTA-2Na.
 (In the situation where the target compound is only GSH, the SOS concentration should be 100 mg/L)|